 The Karamoja experience prompted Jonathan in 1982 to begin nursing, firstly at Oxford, then at the London Hospital for Tropical Diseases, and finally at Aberdeen Hospital for Sick Children.
 In 1985-6 he was in Burma, training village paramedics in the Karen rebel free state of Kawthoolei.
 This strange encounter led to the ethnographic study True Love & Bartholomew: Rebels of the Burmese Border (Cambridge University Press).

 In 1991 he was Save The Children’s medical coordinator in Darfur, West Sudan, at a time when the opening stages of the current Darfur crisis were being played out.
 This difficult time is at the heart of the novel Poor Mercy, published many years later.

 Jonathan’s interest in tropical healthcare has taken him to Nicaragua and El Salvador, Brazil and Nepal, and he has also travelled in Chile, overland to India, in West Africa and through much of Europe.
 He continued in nursing until 2006, but then became a Fellow of the Royal Literary Fund, attached to Dundee University as part of an effort to raise standards in academic writing.
 In 2007 he was awarded a £30,000 “Creative Scotland” prize for work on a new novel.
-This project stems in part from his long involvement with a professional Early Music quartet for which he plays lute and woodwind and sings baritone.
-The group has made three CD recordings of 16th century music from Spain, France, England and Scotland, the most recent of which was an ‘Editor’s Choice’ in The Gramophone.
+This project stems in part from his long involvement with a professional Early Music quartet for which he played lute and woodwind and sang baritone.
+The group made three CD recordings of 16th century music from Spain, France, England and Scotland, the most recent of which was an ‘Editor’s Choice’ in The Gramophone.

 Jonathan married his wife Rona (a doctor) in Edinburgh in 1992.
 They live with their son, Kit, in rural Fife where Jonathan is a serving member of the Scottish Children’s Panel.